marovira/dotfiles/INSTALL_WINDOWS.md

 ### Adding Python venv for Nvim

-Open a terminal and navigate to %USERPROFILE% and enter `python -m venv nvim`.
+Open a terminal and navigate to %USERPROFILE% and enter `python3 -m venv nvim`.
 This will create a virtual environment for neovim.
 Now activate the environment with `. nvim/Scripts/activate` and run `pip install pynvim`.
 Once it is installed, enter `deactivate` to disable the virtual environment.